 This strategy works because:

-- Based on analysis of 2M+ posts in 2025
+- Based on analysis of 2M+ posts

 - Reflects actual algorithm changes